-- The date you notify the Financial Aid Office of your intent to withdraw.
-Only the Financial Aid Office would be authorized to accept a notification of your intent to withdraw. - The date the school terminates your enrollment due to academic failure or for violation of its rules and policies stated in the catalog. - The date you fail to attend classes for a two-week period (14 consecutive days).

-• The date you failed to return as scheduled from an approved leave of absence.
+- The date you notify a School Official of your intent to withdraw. - The date the school terminates your enrollment due to academic failure or for violation of its rules and policies stated in the catalog. - The date you fail to attend classes for fourteen consecutive calendar days. - The date you failed to return as scheduled from an approved leave of absence.
 The withdrawal date shall be the last date of recorded attendance.
 The date of the determination of withdrawal will be the scheduled date of return from LOA.